Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Light: Indirect light or low light areas.

-Where to place: Add interest to any room by introducing a snake plant.
-Sansevieria is perfect for bedrooms, living rooms, breakfast nooks, and home offices.
+Where to place: This plant will add interest to any room.
+It is perfect for bedrooms, living rooms, breakfast nooks, and home offices.
 It does best where there is adequate airflow and minimal fluctuations in temperature.

 Styling: This plant is easy to use in both minimalist and richly decorated settings.
 Its distinctive, slender leaves can easily be used in any decorating style, from traditional to modern.
-Some examples include arranging Sansevieria in pots on floating shelves or creating a striking wall display by framing plants on a shelf with empty picture frames.
-Combining these plants with authentic artwork, such as these gorgeous wooden kava bowls on a coffee or console table, brings true natural qualities to a room.
-This type of design brings a touch of any coastal lifestyle from around the world straight to your home.
+Some examples include arranging it in pots on floating shelves or creating a striking wall display by framing plants on a shelf with empty picture frames.
+Combining these plants with decor on a coffee or on console table creates a very effective display.
+As they get bigger and require bigger pots, they are awesome on their own as floor accents.
+They brings a really a very cool natural quality to the room.

-NOTE: Keep away from children and pets.
-This plant is mildly to moderately toxic if consumed.
+NOTE: Keep away from children and pets as this plant is moderately toxic if consumed.

 4. Fiddle Leaf Fig (Ficus Lyrata)

-Fiddle-leaf fig (Ficus lyrata) is a gorgeous plant, plain and simple.
-It's not the easiest houseplant to grow but isn't the hardest either.
+Fiddle-Leaf Fig (Ficus lyrata) is a gorgeous plant, plain and simple.
+It’s not the easiest houseplant to grow but isn’t the hardest either.
+If it is placed in a spot where it is doing well, leave it there.
 Its large, leathery leaves and tree-like structure are definitely worth the effort.
 They love bright indirect light and if cared for properly, they will become a statement piece in any room.
-It can grow to well over 10 feet tall.
+It can grow to well over 10 feet tall indoors if given the space.
+These are great for homes with high ceilings.

 Care requirements: